-I am an Associate Research Professor at the Department of Astronomy at the University of Michigan.
+I am a Research Professor at the Department of Astronomy at the University of Michigan.
 My research is based on the theoretical framework of Galactic Dynamics.
 Two profoundly mysterious unseen components of galaxies are central supermassive black holes and dark matter halos (massive, invisible halos of matter whose presence is inferred only from their gravitational effects on visible objects like stars.)
 I use galactic dynamics to interpret and model motions of stars observed with state-of-the-art telescopes using new and powerful numerical methods.
 My work has led to important insights into how these dark components influence the structure and evolution of galaxies.
 Some of the topics I currently work on include:

 - accurately measuring the masses of supermassive black holes in galaxies, their effects on their host galaxies, and their role in galaxy evolution;